-All fellows complete internships in underserved American communities, allowing them to bring home and expand upon the skills they learned as Volunteers.
+All fellows complete internships in underserved communities in the United States, allowing them to bring home and expand upon the skills they learned as Volunteers.
 These skills in adapting to new cultures, developing and managing projects, dealing with language barriers, and leveraging limited resources attract the attention of prospective schools.

 Since the inception of the Coverdell Fellows program, more than 5,000 returned Volunteers have participated in the program and made a difference across the country.

 The Coverdell Fellows program provides a great opportunity for returned Peace Corps Volunteers to continue their service to underserved communities while also pursuing graduate studies at a reduced cost.

 As a Coverdell Fellow you receive the following benefits: